 Vestkapp Båtservice offer tours to different destinations on the coast of Nordfjord, where you can see and experience the small idyllic places and islands.
 Here we present some tour suggestions, but we also offer tailor made excursions.

-Every Wednesday in July, departure 6 pm from the centre of Selje sentrum
+From the centre of Selje sentrum

 Duration: Approx. 2 hrs.